 The new Ugandan President, Yusufu Lule, quit on Wednesday (20 June), just two months after taking office following the overthrow of Idi Amin.

-The new Ugandan President, Yusufu Lule, quit on Wednesday (20 June), just two months after taking office following the overthrow of Idi Amin.
+Background: The new Ugandan President, Yusufu Lule, quit on Wednesday (20 June), just two months after taking office following the overthrow of Idi Amin.
 Professor Lule's shock resignation came during a row over that his role should be.
 He said he did not wish to see may conflict developing around his personality.
 A new President, Godrey Binaisa, a British-trained lawyer, has already been chosen.
 Professor Lule's departure from the Ugandan political scene was in sharp contrast to his swearing-in ceremony on April 13.

 SYNOPSIS: Kampala had been under siege for two weeks, but clam was restored before Professor Lule's plane arrived at Entebbe Airport.
 He received an enthusiastic greeting.
 There were tribal drums and the traditional dancing.